TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.3.pedigree_trios/README.md

 rm for_pedigree_trios_AIM_count*txt
 ```

-**(2) FST**: use the scripts `run.04b.FST_SNPRCref.sh` and `run.04b.FST_Wallref.sh` to calculate FST using vcftools with 35 kb windows and 500 bp step size
+**(2) FST**: use the scripts `run.04b.FST_SNPRCref.sh` to calculate FST using vcftools with 35 kb windows and 500 bp step size
 ```console
 sbatch --mem=500 run.04b.FST_SNPRCref.sh
 ```

-**(3) RECOMBINATION RATE**: run the R script from `run.04c.Recomb.R` which is almost identical to the code in `Section 05, r01`, but modified for the input for this analysis, the positions in this analysis (in the positions data frame), and the output (we want the lengths used).
+**(3) RECOMBINATION RATE**: run the R script from `run.04c.Recomb.R` which is almost identical to the code in `Section 05, run.01`, but modified for the input for this analysis, the positions in this analysis (in the positions data frame), and the output (we want the lengths used).
 ```console
 sbatch --mem=200 run.04c.Recomb.R
 ```